kriszyp/lmdb-js/README.md

 * `json` - All values are stored by serializing the value as JSON (using JSON.stringify) and encoded with UTF-8.
 Values are decoded and parsed on retrieval using JSON.parse.
 Generally this does not perform as all as msgpack, nor support as many value types.
 * `string` - All values should be strings and stored by encoding with UTF-8.
 Values are returned as strings from `get`.
 * `binary` - Values are returned as (Node) buffer objects, representing the raw binary data.
 Note that creating buffer objects in NodeJS has some overhead and while this is fast and valuable direct storage of binary data, the data encodings provides faster and more optimized process for serializing and deserializing structured data.
 * `ordered-binary` - Use the same encoding as the default encoding for keys, which serializes any JS primitive value with consistent ordering.
-This is primarily useful in `dupSort` dbs where data values are ordered, and having consistent key and value ordering is helpful.
+This is primarily useful in `dupSort` databases where data values are ordered, and having consistent key and value ordering is helpful.

 In addition, you can use `asBinary` to directly store a buffer or Uint8Array as a value, bypassing any encoding.